CS2-SUTD/Gateway-Chute/README.md

 The video clip from the time when the garbage was first opened will be saved, and uploaded to the server via FTP.
 A message will also be sent to the MQTT broker.

 Until the garbage chute is closed again, no more additional videos will be saved or uploaded to the server.

+## Model weights
+Model weights can be found in `./data`.
+Currently the model is using `best.tflite` weights, but we have added another set of weights, `chute_detector_2.tflite` that were trained with bigger dataset, but suffers from slightly lower accuracy.